 Hummus is among the most versatile recipes one can play with!
 It’s a perfect dish to cook when feeling on the edge with anarchy, when the mood is to artistry and the mind is wanting to escape the constraints of rigid cookery!
-The basic rule is simple: for 1 volume of Chickpeas, add 1/2 a volume of Tahini.
-It’s thanks to this combination with sesame paste that the hummus turns to a beautiful ivory and gets its flavor!
+It’s thanks to this combination with sesame paste that the hummus turns to a beautiful ivory and gets its flavour!
 Once the base is in place, then the chef’s imagination is the only limit!

 “You know, If there was one thing I would take to a deserted island it’s Hummus!”